nllptr/aoc2022/README.md

 Welcome to my solutions to Advent of Code 2022!
 This year, I have (again) chosen to go with Go.
 Some resons why:

 - The problems usually present really good test cases.
 Go has nice testing out-of-the-box.
-- Some cases really lend themselves to "table structured" testing.
+- Some cases really lend themselves to "table-driven" testing.
 This is easily represented in Go.
 - Go gives us a lot with just the standard library.

 ## General structure